New York's 53rd State Assembly district: 2013 special

+Incumbent Vito Lopez resigned on May 20, 2013 after having been censured for sexually harassing members of his staff, triggering a special election.
 In special elections for state legislative offices, primaries are usually not held - county committee members for each party select nominees.
-However, due to its proximity to the 2013 New York City Council election, party-specific primaries were held.
+However, because the vacancy occurred before the petitioning period for the 2013 New York City Council election had begun, party-specific primaries were held.The primary election was held on September 10th, 2013, and the special election was held on November 5th, 2013.